ahmetb/kubernetes-network-policy-recipes/07-allow-traffic-from-some-pods-in-another-namespace.md

 Since Kubernetes v1.11, it is possible to combine `podSelector` and `namespaceSelector` with an `AND` (intersection) operation.

+:warning: This feature is available on Kubernetes v1.11 or after.
+Most networking plugins do not yet support this feature.
+Make sure to test this policy after you deploy it to make sure it is working correctly.

 ## Example

 Start a `web` application: